Ccclarachen/mas_GRDH/README.md

 There are some dead codes, such as those related to image resolution, etc. If you intend to use a different generative model, please make sure to modify the relevant parts accordingly.

 ## Citation
-If you find our work useful, please cite the following item:
+If you find our work helpful, we would appreciate it if you could cite the following reference:
 ```latex
 @ARTICLE{huGRDH2024,
   author={Hu, Xiaoxiao and Li, Sheng and Ying, Qichao and Peng, Wanli and Zhang, Xinpeng and Qian, Zhenxing},